 There are a few puncture repair kits out there.
 I bought a repair kit by Intex from Amazon, which wasn't very expensive.

-The repair kit comes with some clear film and some ‘cement’ glue.
-The clear film is a lot thicker than the repair kit that came with the canoe.
+The repair kit has some clear film and 'cement' glue.
+The clear film is much thicker than the repair kit that came with the canoe.

-Intex recommend you wear gloves when applying as this stuff is like superglue (oops) – which is reassuring for a permanent patch.
+Intex recommends you wear gloves when applying as this stuff is like superglue (oops) - which is reassuring for a permanent patch.